SorensenUCSC/CSE113-2021/homeworks.md

 classes: wide
 ---

 There will be one homework per module.
 They will be posted at least two weeks before they are due.
 Each homework is worth 10% of your grade.
+The officially supported way to develop and run your homeworks is using Docker.
+Instructions for setting up Docker locally are [here](homework-setup.html).

 ### Module 1: Intra-Thread Parallelism